wso2/docs-choreo-dev/en/docs/administer/configure-a-custom-domain-for-your-organization.md

 Now, you have successfully added a custom domain for your organization.

-The added custom domain will be listed in the **Active Domains** tab under the URL **Settings** tab.
+You can see the added custom domain listed in the **Active Domains** tab under the URL **Settings** tab.

  ![Active domains](../assets/img/administer/configure-domain/active-domains.png)

-The custom domain you added will be available to the entity types in the specified environment, where component developers can request the custom domain along with the URL customization.
+The custom domain you added will be available to the entity types in the specified environment.
+You can request the custom domain when configuring a custom URL for a component.

 !!! info "Note"
-     If you add a custom domain for the **Developer Portal** type, the customization will be applied immediately and the organization’s Developer Portal can be accessed via the added domain.
+     If you add a custom domain for the **Developer Portal** type, the customization is applied immediately, and you can access the organization’s Developer Portal via the added domain.

-If you want to view the entity types that are using a particular custom domain, click the specific custom domain listed in the **Active Domains** tab under **URL Settings**.
+If you want to view the entity types that use a particular custom domain, click the specific custom domain listed in the **Active Domains** tab under **URL Settings**.

 ## Configure a custom URL for a component